40ants/log4cl-extras/README.md

            (log:info "Hello"))
 {"fields":{"foo":"Bar"},"level":"INFO","message":"Hello","timestamp":"2021-05-16T01:27:54.879336+03:00"}
 ```
 Appender in terms of log4cl is a target for log output.
 You can combine multiple appenders
-in a single call to [`SETUP`][09b8] function.
+in a single call to [`setup`][c848] function.

 Here is the example of the config, suitable for production.
-Here we log all messages as JSON records
+Here we log all messages as `JSON` records
 into the file, rotated on the daily basis.
-And all errors and warnings will be written to the REPL.
+And all errors and warnings will be written to the `REPL`.

 ```
 (log4cl-extras/config:setup